perryOnCrack/perryoncrack.github.io/apps/rez.md

 ### Planned features

 - Better feedback system
+- 中文拼音搜尋(拼音 & 注音)
 - Pinned shortcut
+- Android 15 Private Space
+- Weather on top panel

+### Planned, But Not In Priority

+- More Customizations / UI styles
     - Clock customization
-- Home screen vertical placement adjusting
+    - Home screen vertical placement adjustment
+    - Z Launcher style scribble stroke
+    - Compact app item style
 - More notification style in app info menu
+- Other launcher language support
+- Huge rewrite/refactor of the widget space (it's rotten spaghetti in there)
 - App list scrollbar
     - Waiting for the official Jetpack Compose implementation
-- Z Launcher style scribble stroke
-- Huge rewrite/refactor of the widget space (it's rotten spaghetti in there)
-- Other launcher language support
-- Android 15 Private Space

 ### User Suggested Features & Improvements (might not be implemented ever)

 - Customizable font & font size
 - App list grid view (it will break the current UI pattern, some stuff will have to change before it's possible to be implemented.)
 - Scrollable widget page
-- Weather on top panel
-- Expanded alias manage
+- Extended alias management
 - Scribble area edge margin for swiping between pages

 ### Some ideas of mine (might not be implemented ever as well)